statst/Group-Project-CRM-frontend/README.md

 * Run the application with npm start

+* You will also need a run a local instance of the EssentialCRM Backend API.
+You can find that application here. https://github.com/statst/Group-project-CRM-backened

 ##
 **_Contribute_**

 Source code: https://github.com/statst/Group-Project-CRM-frontend

-Find our services on: https://essentialcrm323.herokuapp.com/
+Find our application on: https://essentialcrm.herokuapp.com/

 # Contributor Team
 - Foolan Bhosale - https://www.linkedin.com/in/foolan-bhosale